Join the Discord. Talk about Game Dev. Talk about Gaming.

 Example code:

-piece.transform.position = Vector3.MoveTowards(piece.transform.position, end, speed * Time.deltaTime);
+piece.transform.position = Vector3.MoveTowards(piece.transform.position, newPosition, speed * Time.deltaTime);

 It says, move the object from it’s current position towards the end position at the following speed.

-current position is not the objects starting position, but its position each frame, because each frame it checks the current position and moves it closer towards the end position.
+current position is not the objects starting position, but its current position each frame, because each frame it checks the current position and moves it closer towards the end position.

 endPosition is simply where want your object to finish moving.